Would you believe Michael Jordan's game-worn Air Jordans from 1984 sold for USD 1.5 million dollars in Sotheby's auction?

 The segment accounts for about 33% of the overall footwear category’s GMV in the US but is growing much faster than footwear itself!

-Based on activity, we can slice the athletic footwear market into Sports, Aerobic/Gym, Running/Walking and Hiking/Trekking.
+We can slice the athletic footwear market into Sports, Aerobic/Gym, Running/Walking and Hiking/Trekking based on activity.
 By volume, the highest number of shoes sold were attributed to the Running and Walking sub-segment due to the daily usage and wide variety of choices available at affordable price points, followed by Sports, Aerobic/Gym, and finally Hiking/Trekking.

 The sports shoe segment can further be segmented on the basis of sport into baseball, football, basketball, etc. In the US, baseball shoes contributed to more than 35% of overall athletic footwear by volume due to the high popularity of the sport.